ErjanGavalji/g4e-tutorial/ErjanNotes.md

 7. [ ] **Confusing structure**

 Documentation has the **Glue for Developers** section in the side nav.
 It also has a top nav, containing Reference section.
 Can these be organized in a better way?
 Can we improve the visibility of the top nav, which is the master one?

+8. [ ] **Information incomplete**

+Section
+> To publish the application

+Only contains instructions to copy the configuration files.
+It does not contain instructions, nor a reference of what those files contain.